SkzKatsushiro/dok-graphical-installer-windows/README.md

 * Choose the compile nsi option

-* Find the scrit folder and choose it
+* Find the script and choose it

 ###